awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 Amazon Transcribe Medical enables you to generate alternative transcriptions\.
 For more information, see [Alternative Transcriptions](how-alternatives-med.md)\.

-You can also use Amazon Transcribe Medical speaker identification feature to identify speakers in both single\-channel and multi\-channel audio\.
-For more information, see [Identifying Speakers](how-diarization-med.md) and [Channel Identification](how-channel-id-med.md)\.
+You can also identify different speakers or channels in your audio\.
+For more information, see [Identifying Speakers in Audio Files](diarization-batch-med.md) and [Channel Identification](how-channel-id-med.md)\.